ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-20-theres-no-such-things-as-a-microservice.markdown

 I generally like the fact these products make life easier for us.
 Writing an API Management layer is hard, so products are good.
-The challenge we as an industry have with this hype cycle pattern is when people start to conflat the product with the patterns.
+The challenge we as an industry have with this hype cycle pattern is when people start to conflate the product with the patterns.
 It's quite hard to talk to people about API Gateways without people defaulting to thinking about their favorite product.
-Similarly it was hard to get people to talk about their SOA strategy without them thinking abou their ESB or BPM tool that did it for them.
+Similarly it was hard to get people to talk about their SOA strategy without them thinking about their ESB or BPM tool that did it for them.

-The microservices trend in the industry has suffered from a recurring problem: Architecture Princples get conflated with implementing technology.
+The microservices trend in the industry has suffered from a recurring problem: Architecture Principles get conflated with implementing technology.
 It has happened before with Service Oriented Architecture.
 We had technology venders pushing a specific platform as the way to do SOA.
 Enterprise Service Buses and Business Process Management/Orchestration tools became the default assumption for what that technology meant.
 The end of the this processes is that people start to think that implementing the technology is the same as implementing the pattern.
-There are a lot of enterprises that have ESBs and BPM tools and believe they are using SOA, even though they don't have a coherrent understanding on the SOA pattern.
+There are a lot of enterprises that have ESBs and BPM tools and believe they are using SOA, even though they don't have a coherent understanding on the SOA pattern.

 Similarly with microservices people are starting to associate Containers, Docker, and Kubernetes with microservices.
 We are already arriving at the stage where people assume that microservices are deployed in containers, and very soon we'll see a common pattern of people thinking that if they have containers, they are doing microservices already.